jengalas/bwaf-bbw/_programs/industry-leaders-roundtable-retreat.md

       download: ''
       link_url:
       link_text:
-    text_block: >-
+    text_block: >
       The Industry Leaders Roundtable is going coast to coast!

       Following our program San Francisco, the second Roundtable of 2025 will take place in New York City on October 21 & 22.
+Join us for an immersive, two-day retreat alongside senior thought leaders across the built environment and NYC's cultural scene for a rigorous and engaging series of conversations, tours, and workshops.

       We'll be hosted at Ray Harlem on Day 1 and Two Manhattan West on Day 2, with tours of the soon-to-be-opened National Black Theater and the Meta Art Spaces in the Farley Building, alongside an in-depth exploration of the Moynihan complex.

-      Stay tuned for more details.
   - template: buttons-block
     button:
       - button_text: Tickets